 Enhanced transparency will allow OSFI to better understand the economic impacts and risks associated with an insurer's earthquake exposure.
 Insurers with material exposure to earthquake risk are required to maintain and provide to OSFI, upon request, their policies that govern the earthquake exposure risk management, including PML and supporting reinsurance programs.
 Insurers with material exposure to earthquake risk should ensure that their overall catastrophe risk management provides enough coverage with respect to the B-9 principles.

-OSFI expects the insurer’s annual Dynamic Capital Adequacy Testing (DCAT) will consider an earthquake event, and that the DCAT report will either include this scenario or document the rational for not including it.
+OSFI expects the insurer’s annual Financial Condition Testing (FCT) will consider an earthquake event, and that the FCT report will either include this scenario or document the rational for not including it.
 The actuary would ensure consistency with any minimum return period for an earthquake event that may be required by the regulator.

 Earthquake exposure may be a major risk to an insurer.
 If an insurer fails to meet the principles set out in this Guideline, on a case-by-case basis, OSFI may use its discretionary authority to adjust the insurer's capital / asset requirements or target solvency ratios.

-A senior officer of an insurer should regularly report to the Board or Chief Agent, details on the earthquake exposure and how the exposure is being managed.
-The officer should annually make a declaration to the Board that confirms the insurer’s practices and procedures meet, except as otherwise disclosed in such declaration, the standards set in this Guideline.
-The declaration should also include the PML and detail the financial resources that support the exposure.
-The declaration should be available to OSFI, upon request.
+A senior officer of an insurer should regularly report to senior management, details on the earthquake exposure and how the exposure is being managed.
+The officer should confirm the insurer's practices and procedures meet, except as otherwise disclosed , the standards set in this Guideline.
+The report should also include the PML and detail the financial resources that support the exposure.
+The report should be available to OSFI, upon request.

 The following descriptions of terms are provided for their usage in the context of this guideline.